zsofimajor/aliit-builder-hub/builder-guide/index.md

 <details class="faq">
 <summary>Can I apply more than once?</summary>
-<p>Yes — if you're rejected during application or candidacy, you're welcome to apply again, ideally showing progress in contributions or learnings.</p>
+<p>Yes — if you're rejected during application, you're welcome to apply again, ideally showing progress in contributions or learnings.</p>
 </details>

 <details class="faq">